 Getting the best value for money from your treatment

-You can gain extra value for money through using my loyalty card scheme, or paying for a series of treatments up front.
+You can gain extra value for money through paying for a series of treatments up front.

 Another way you can get the most out of your treatments is by letting me know you are interested in learning some self help techniques.
 These are simple techniques I can show you on your hands that you can apply in between treatments.
 Not everyone wants homework from their lovely, relaxing treatment and that’s ok – these techniques are only for those who’d like a bit more in between treatments to support my work in helping them achieve their treatment aims.